tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 For each example, an ELF binary will be created in the build directory.
 Once all examples are built, **continue with the following section**.

 ### Run a Basic Example: Read CHIP ID and firmware versions
 The Nucleo board provides a virtual serial port over USB.
-To view the output from the examples, connect to this serial port using your preffered serial monitor you have prepared in [Install Dependencies](#install-dependencies).
+To view the output from the examples, connect to this serial port using your preferred serial monitor you have prepared in [Install Dependencies](#install-dependencies).

 First, it is recommended to run the **lt_ex_show_chip_id_and_fwver** example.
 This example will print, among other information, the CHIP ID and TROPIC01's firmware versions.